Texas becomes biggest US state to lift COVID-19 mask mandate - WTMJ

 Associated Press

-AUSTIN, Texas (AP) — Texas is lifting its mask mandate, Gov. Greg Abbott said Tuesday, making it the largest state to end an order intended to prevent the spread of the coronavirus that has killed more than 42,000 Texans.
+AUSTIN, Texas (AP) — Texas is lifting its mask mandate, Gov. Greg Abbott said Tuesday, making it the largest state to no longer require one of the most effective ways to slow the spread of the coronavirus.

+The announcement in Texas, where the virus has killed more than 42,000 people, rattled doctors and big city leaders who said they are now bracing for another deadly resurgence.
+One hospital executive in Houston said he told his staff they would need more personnel and ventilators.

+Federal health officials this week urgently warned states to not let their guard down, warning that the pandemic is far from over.

-The Republican governor has faced sharp criticism from his party over the mandate, which was imposed eight months ago, and other COVID-19 restrictions.
-It was only ever lightly enforced, even during the worst outbreaks of the pandemic.
+Abbott, a Republican, has faced sustained criticism from his party in America’s biggest red state over the statewide mask mandate — which was imposed eight months ago — as well as business occupancy limits that Texas will also scuttle next week.
+The mask order was only ever lightly enforced, even during the worst outbreaks of the pandemic.

-Texas will also do away with limits on the number of diners that businesses can serve indoors, said Abbott, who made the announcement at a restaurant in Lubbock.
+“Removing statewide mandates does not end personal responsibility,” said Abbott, speaking from the crowded dining room of a restaurant in Lubbock, surrounded by several people not wearing masks.

 Only California and New York have reported more COVID-19 deaths than Texas.